bme3412/q2-software/README.md

 # Q2 2025 Software Earnings Analysis

 An AI-powered earnings analysis platform for Q2 2025 software company earnings calls.
-Built with Next.js, TypeScript, and integrated with Pinecone for semantic search and OpenAI for intelligent analysis.
+Built with Next.js, TypeScript, and integrated with Pinecone for semantic search and Anthropic API for intelligent analysis.

 ## Features

 ### 🔍 **Intelligent Earnings Analysis**
 - Ask natural language questions about software company earnings
-- AI-powered responses using GPT-4 with earnings call context
+- AI-powered responses using Anthropic with earnings call context
 - Support for brief, detailed, and comprehensive response levels
 - Plain text responses optimized for readability